Converting your RRSP to a RRIF? Consider this…

 There is no requirement to keep your RRSP until you turn age 71 nor is there any requirement to wait until age 71 to open a RRIF, options abound.
 I would however suggest you talk to a financial professional if you are unsure how best to manage your RRSP investments so you’re making the best short-term and long-term decisions possible.

 Are you considering rolling over your RRSP to a RRIF?
-Have you already done this?
-What considerations did you have before making the switch?
+What considerations did you make before making the switch?